yesnik/linux-guides/files.md

 - `rsync -avu --delete --exclude='.env' --exclude='.git' --exclude='vendor' ./ sales-stage:/var/www/sales`

 Options:

 - `-a` - archive mode; equals `-rlptgoD` (no -H,-A,-X).
-Do the sync preserving all filesystem attributes.
+Do the sync recursively preserving all filesystem attributes: symbolic links, special and device files, modification times, group, owner, and permissions.
-    - `-r` - recurse into directories
+- `-r` - recurse, it's necessary for directory syncing
 - `-t` - preserve modification times
 - `-u` - skip files that are newer on the receiver
-    - `-v` - info about what files are being transferred and a brief summary at the end - *stats1*.
+- `-v` - verbose, info about what files are being transferred and a brief summary at the end
 - `--exclude='.env'` - exclude local file `.env` from copying

 ## Useful commands